 - Branding Stylesheet This lets you define your project's look and feel for branding purposes, including tables.
 If you create your project with Start New Project Wizard, the CSS variables are automatically linked to various places throughout the project where they point to the branding stylesheet. - Regular Stylesheet This lets you store styles for general content in your project, including tables, to control how that content looks.
 See "Regular Stylesheets" on page 159 and "Editing Styles in a Regular Stylesheet" on page 113. - Table Stylesheet This lets you control the look for tables only, creating customizable patterns.
-See "Table Stylesheets" on page 272 and "Editing Table Stylesheets" on page 281. - Table Properties Dialog This lets you control the look for a specific table only, by setting options locally.
-For more information see the online Help or the Flare Tables Guide. - Other Local Formatting Tools For virtually any kind of content that you add to a content file (e.g., topic, snippet), there are a variety of local formatting tools to control the look.
+See "Table Stylesheets" on page 274 and "Editing Table Stylesheets" on page 283. - Table Properties Dialog This lets you control the look for a specific table only, by setting options locally.
+For more information see the Help system or the Tables Guide. - Other Local Formatting Tools For virtually any kind of content that you add to a content file (e.g., topic, snippet), there are a variety of local formatting tools to control the look.
 For example, you can highlight text in a table and use the Home ribbon to change the color.
-For more information see the Flare online Help.
+For more information see the Help system.